adekolaolat/bods-liverpool-azure-data-engineering/guides/data-ingestion.md

 ![alt text](/images/raw-file-saved-in-format.png)

-- **Created each operator directory in the bronze container dynamically**
+- **Each operator directory in the bronze container  is created dynamically**

 ![alt text](/images/operator-directory.png)